 If non-conformities are discovered in the way a product is being designed, manufactured, stored or managed, notified bodies can instruct the manufacturer to correct the problems.
 The urgency of required action or the triggering of other action will depend on the severity of discovered breaches.

-In the US and elsewhere, audits are conducted by government agencies themselves.
-In the US this means the FDA, who inspect medical device manufacturers against the standards specified in FDA 21 CFR PART 820.
+In the US and elsewhere, regulatory audits are conducted by government agencies themselves.
+In the US this means the FDA, who inspect medical device manufacturers against the standards specified in FDA 21 CFR Part 820.
 There are four different types of inspections conducted by the FDA: